AstarNetwork/astar-docs/docs/use/dapp-staking/for-stakers/index.md

 ## Overview

 Do you love to stake?
-Or do you want to support your favorite project on Astar Network?
+Or do you want to support your favorite project on Astar Network or Shiden Network?

-Discover [Astar dApp Staking](/docs/learn/build2earn.md), a unique mechanism that allows communities to support their favorite teams by staking ASTR or SDN with them.
-When staking ASTR on a dApp, users not only support the development of innovative apps but also receive staking rewards from inflation.
+Discover [dApp Staking](/docs/learn/dapp-staking/), a unique mechanism that allows communities to support their favorite teams by staking ASTR or SDN with them.
+When staking ASTR or SDN on a dApp, users not only support the development of innovative apps but also receive staking rewards from inflation.

-You can educate yourself more by reading the technical documentation about [dApp Staking V3](/docs/learn/dapp-staking-v3/).
+You can educate yourself more by reading the technical documentation about [dApp Staking](/docs/learn/dapp-staking/).

 :::warning